 Biography

-I have a new Author Central page.
+I have a shitty Author Central page that doesn't work right.
 On the main Amazon page, only typing my name and one of my book titles will bring you to my page.

 You can also use this link: